 I poured some hemp seed oil onto an old t-shirt and wiped it across each slat.
 This made the bright colours pop even more.
 It looks so vivid and pretty.

 The next day I checked to see if there was any left on the surface.
-If you can see any it’s because the wood can’t absorb any more and needs wiping off.
+If you can see any it’s because the wood can’t absorb anymore and needs wiping off.

 It gives lower protection than some sealers but is perfect for these old shutters.
 Hemp oil dries to a matte finish so is the best option for a flat sheen.

 I can’t decide if they are galaxies or oceans but I love them either way.